niess/pumas-docs/docs/docs/index.md

 including comparison to other Monte Carlo engines.
 Updates are unit tested using [GitHub CI](https://docs.github.com/en/actions/guides/about-continuous-integration).
-Yet, PUMAS is a software and bugs happen.
+However, PUMAS is software and bugs happen.
 Whenever you were (un)lucky to come accross one, please consider reporting it as a [GitHub issue](https://github.com/niess/pumas/issues).
 {: .justify}